-Issues and Supporting Data Sources: CDSP Update Impact Conclusion GP EIR Impact Conclusion Does the CDSP Update Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
+Issues and Supporting Data Sources: LPSP Impact Conclusion GP EIR Impact Conclusion Does the LPSP Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New or Changed Circumstances Involving New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New Information of Substantial Importance That Was Not and Could Not Have Been Known at the Time of Certification of the GP EIR that Rises to the Level of Requiring New Analysis or Verification?
-Are Any New Mitigation Measures Required for the CDSP Update? -- ------------------------------------- ----------------------------- -- -- -- --

-Update would not significantly impact these resources.5 As the CDSP area is within the area analyzed by the GP EIR and found not likely to contain unknown human remains, the proposed CDSP Update would not significantly impact human remains with the required compliance with the Health and Safety Code.
+Are Any New Mitigation Measures Required for the LPSP? -- --------------------------- ----------------------------- --- -- -- -- and the impact level would be less than significant.
+As the LPSP area is not listed as a sensitive paleontological area, projects under buildout of the proposed LPSP would not significantly impact these resources.5 As the LPSP area is within the area analyzed by the GP EIR and found not likely to contain unknown human remains, the proposed LPSP would not significantly impact human remains with the required compliance with the Health and Safety Code.

 The current CEQA Guidelines Appendix G checklist also includes assessment criteria for potential impacts to tribal cultural resources.
 Tribal cultural resources are defined in Public Resources Code section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe.
 These types of resources were analyzed in the GP EIR and Native American consultation was conducted.
-No sacred lands were identified in the CDSP area during consultation.
+No sacred lands were identified in the LPSP area during consultation.
 The GP EIR concluded that the results of the Native American consultation did not result in new information or unknown impacts, but that while there are no known sacred lands within the City, the potential to uncover archaeological resources during grading remains.
-Buildout of the CDSP Update would incorporate GP EIR Mitigation Measure 4-1 if any archaeological resources, including tribal cultural resources, are discovered during construction, reducing the impact level to less than significant.
+Buildout of the LPSP would incorporate GP EIR Mitigation Measure 4-1 if any archaeological resources, including tribal cultural resources, are discovered during construction, reducing the impact level to less than significant.